Blue Movie: Production

 Andy Warhol described making Blue Movie as follows: "I'd always wanted to do a movie that was pure fucking, nothing else, the way Eat had been just eating and Sleep had been just sleeping.
 So in October '68 I shot a movie of Viva having sex with Louis Waldon.
 I called it just Fuck."

 The film was supposedly filmed in a single three-hour session, with 30 minutes initially cut for the 140-minute version.
 The climactic section was shot in a 35-minute take.
 According to Variety, the film has only 10 minutes of actual sex.

-The film acquired a blue/green tint when Warhol utilized film stock that was meant for filming with tungsten lights, and the daylight coming through a large apartment window resulted in the film's middle reel turning blue.
-According to Wheeler Winston Dixon, a filmmaker and scholar who attended the first screening of the film at Warhol's Factory in the spring of 1969:
+Warhol explained to Leticia Kent in an interview for Vogue magazine that the lack of a plot in his films was intentional:Scripts bore me.
+It's much more exciting not to know what's going to happen.
+I don't think that plot is important.
+If you see a movie of two people talking, you can watch it over and over again without being bored.
+You get involved – you miss things – you come back to it ...
+But you can't see the same movie over again if it has a plot because you already know the ending ...
+Everyone is rich.
+Everyone is interesting.
+Years ago, people used to sit looking out of their windows at the street.
+Or on a park bench.
+They would stay for hours without being bored although nothing much was going on.
+This is my favorite theme in movie making – just watching something happening for two hours or so.The film acquired a blue/green tint when Warhol utilized film stock that was meant for filming with tungsten lights, and the daylight coming through a large apartment window resulted in the film's middle reel turning blue.
+According to Wheeler Winston Dixon, a filmmaker and scholar who attended the first screening of the film at Warhol's Factory in the spring of 1969: "When the film ended ...
+I heard Warhol asking someone plaintively "Why is the whole second reel all blue?"
+So I told him about 7242, 7241, and the need to use the proper filter to balance the color when you used indoor stock outdoors, or vice versa.
+"Ohhhhhhh," said Andy.
+Long pause.
+"Well, I guess we should call it Blue Movie."

 Release

 The film had a benefit screening on June 12, 1969, at the Elgin Theater in New York City.
-Variety reported that the film was the "first theatrical feature to actually depict intercourse".

 While it was initially shown at The Factory, Blue Movie was not presented to a wider audience until it opened at the New Andy Warhol Garrick Theater in New York City on July 21, 1969, with a running time of 105 minutes.
+On its opening day in New York, the film grossed a house record $3,050, with a total of $16,200 for the week.
+Warhol received 90% of the gross, which recovered the film's $3,000 cost quickly.

 The film was also screened at the Berkeley Repertory Theatre in California.